TFLORES318/EventTrackerProject/README.md

 * MAMP
 * Atom

+# Week 2
+* All of the above
+* Visual Studio Code

 ## Lessons Learned
 - CRUD with REST and the differences between MVC
 - GET/POST/PUT/PATCH/DELETE HTTP methods mapping
 - HTTP Servlet Request and Response
 - Writing in JSON
 - Using postman to test out api endpoints

+#### Week 2
+- CRUD in javascript
+- XMLHttpRequests
+- Better understanding of javascript syntax
+- Building HTML elements in a javascript file
+- Better understanding of JSON